dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/migration/index.md

 If you're upgrading from .NET Framework to .NET, consider reviewing the [Differences with WPF .NET](differences-from-net-framework.md) article and the [Porting from .NET Framework to .NET](/dotnet/core/porting/) guide.

-> [!WARNING]
-> Don't upgrade Visual Basic WPF projects as there is a bug with the extension.
-This article will be updated when the bug is fixed.

 ## Prerequisites

 - Windows operating system